-- We believe KORE One is now an industry leading platform for IoT subscription and network management, and which provides us with a competitive edge in the market. - Amongst industry analysts, KORE has continued to establish and improve its position as the only pure play IoT enabler.
+- The Company believes KORE One is now an industry leading platform for IoT subscription and network management, and which provides us with a competitive edge in the market. - Amongst industry analysts, KORE has continued to establish and improve its position as the only pure play IoT enabler.
 KORE was the only independent IoT Connectivity provider recognized as a leader in Managed IoT Connectivity by Gartner in the 2022 Magic Quadrant report for the third year in a row.
 The Company was also listed as a leader by IDC MarketScape, highlighting the breadth and scale of KORE's solutions. - KORE's product portfolio has expanded significantly.
 A few years ago KORE was primarily IoT Connectivity Services focused while today its product portfolio includes IoT Solutions such as IoT Deployment Services and Security Software and Services.
 KORE's IoT Connectivity Services have also become richer through the addition of the eSIMs and "Connectivity Enablement as a Service" to the IoT Connectivity Services product portfolio. - IoT Solutions has increased as a proportion of KORE's total revenue each year since 2018.
-In the three months ended March 31, 2022, and March 31, 2021, respectively, IoT Solutions represented 36% and 26% of KORE's total revenue.
+For the three months ended June 30, 2022, and June 30, 2021, respectively, IoT Solutions represented 36% and 29% of KORE's total revenue.
+For the six months ended June 30, 2022, and June 30, 2021, respectively, IoT Solutions represented 36% and 28% of KORE's total revenue.

-KORE's IoT and analytics solutions include IoT device management services, IoT location-based services software, and IoT device security services software for the Machine-to-Machine market.
+KORE's IoT and analytics solutions include IoT device management services, IoT location-based services software, and IoT device security services software for the Machineto-Machine market.